code-samurai777/8-bit-ALU-in-Verilog/README.md

 ## Project Overview

-This project implements an **8-bit Arithmetic Logic Unit (ALU)** in Verilog, designed in a **modular and professional style** suitable for digital design learning, simulation, and portfolio demonstration.
-The ALU supports a variety of **arithmetic, logical, and shift operations** and includes a **control unit** to emulate CPU-style operation selection.
+This project implements an **8-bit Arithmetic Logic Unit (ALU)** in Verilog.
+It has a modular design, with separate modules for arithmetic, logic, shift operations, and control.
+It includes a **control unit** to emulate CPU-style operation selection.

-This project is built to be **interview-ready** and demonstrates:
-- Modular Verilog design
+The ALU supports:

+Arithmetic operations: add, subtract, increment, decrement

+Logical operations: AND, OR, XOR, NOT

+Shift operations: logical and arithmetic shifts

-- Status flags (Zero, Carry, Overflow, Negative)
+Status flags: Zero, Carry, Overflow, Negative

-- ALU control logic
-- Testbench-driven simulation with waveform support
+A testbench runs all operations and generates waveform outputs for verification.

+Tools used:

+EDA Playground – for writing and simulating Verilog code

+Icarus Verilog – Verilog compiler and simulator

+GTKWave – waveform visualization

-- Documentation and block diagrams for clarity
+The project also includes block diagrams and an opcode table for reference.

 ---